Paul-scpark/Multimodal-Moral-Emotion/README.md

-# MM-ME
+# Moral Outrage Shapes Commitments Beyond Attention: Multimodal Moral Emotions on YouTube in Korea and the US

-[WWW'26] Multimodal Moral Emotion Classifier
+In Proceedings of the ACM Web Conference (WWW), 2026.
+To appear.